Soheab/vacefron.py/docs.md

 #### Image.url

-[str](https://docs.python.org/3/library/stdtypes.html#str ) - The url of the image
+[str]- The url of the image

 #### await Image.read()

-This will return a [io.BytesIO](https://docs.python.org/3/library/io.html#binary-i-o) object, which can be passed to discord.File() with a filename for [discord.py](https://github.com/Rapptz/discord.py):
+This will return a [io.BytesIO] object, which can be passed to discord.File() with a filename for [discord.py]:

 ```py
 npc_meme = await vac_api.npc("ah yes", "no u")